keatonb/Pyriod/README.md

 Additional documentation is available at [pyriod.readthedocs.io](https://pyriod.readthedocs.io).

-This code uses [Qgrid](https://github.com/quantopian/qgrid) to interactively display the frequency solution.
+This code uses [Qgrid](https://github.com/quantopian/qgrid) and other Jupyter widgets to interactively display the frequency solution.

-To display the Qgrid table widgets as part of the Pyriod GUI, you will need to first enable the following Jupyter notebook extensions in the terminal:
+To display the Pyriod GUI, you will need to first enable the following Jupyter notebook extensions in the terminal:
 ```
 jupyter nbextension enable --py --sys-prefix qgrid
 jupyter nbextension enable --py --sys-prefix widgetsnbextension